What is Joy?

 Sierra Ventures

-Sierra Ventures is a Silicon Valley-based venture capital firm that invests in early-stage technology startups, primarily Seed and Series A, in areas such as enterprise software, infrastructure, data/AI, and frontier tech.
+A Silicon Valley-based venture capital firm specializing in early-stage technology startups, with a focus on enterprise software, infrastructure, and data-driven platforms.

 What's next for Joy?